yagoplx/HellfireBuilder/README.md

 Run `./make.sh as` to build Astral Sorcery.
 Run `./make.sh ol` to build ObserverLib.
 Run `./make.sh all` to build both.
+Run `./make.sh update` to update HellfireBuilder and the mods.
 Add the `--build-data` flag to your command to build recipes and block state data.
 Add the `--build-data-in-packs` flag to your command to do the above in the "vanilla" way.